 No. 8 Wisconsin outlasts Indiana 80-73 in double overtime

-MADISON, Wis.
-(AP) -- Veterans and young players made crucial contributions to keep No. 8 Wisconsin near the top of the Big Ten standings.
+MADISON, Wis. — Veterans and young players made crucial contributions to keep No. 8 Wisconsin near the top of the Big Ten standings.

 D’Mitrik Trice scored 21 points and Tyler Wahl made consecutive 3-pointers in the second overtime to spark Wisconsin to an 80-73 victory over Indiana on Thursday night.